-- a.
-Workshops with the local community (October and November 2019) - b.
-The Ilminster Conservation Area Appraisal (2016) - c.
-Ilminster By Design (2001).
+Workshops with the local community (October and November 2019)

+The Ilminster Conservation Area Appraisal (2016)

+Ilminster - By Design (2001).
-7.2 A summary of the most important architectural characteristics of Ilminster is set out below.

-- a.
-Tight urban grain in the centre with a more spacious character in the 20th Century housing estates on the periphery - b.
-Development generally follows a north/ south and east/west four-point star, which enables easy access to the open countryside from wherever one lives - c.
-Sloping topography of the core town provides unique views of historic buildings, adjacent hills and open countryside.
-There is a lack of views afforded by the low lying nature and flat topography of the western part of llminster - d.
-Distinctive widespread use of local Moolham Marlstone as a building material
+- 7.2 A summary of the most important architectural characteristics of Ilminster is set out below. - 1 Tight urban grain in the centre with a more spacious character in the 20th Century housing estates on the periphery - 2 Development generally follows a north/ south and east/west four-point star, which enables easy access to the open countryside from wherever one lives - 3 Sloping topography of the core town provides unique views of historic buildings, adjacent hills and open countryside.
+There is a lack of views afforded by the low lying nature and flat topography of the western part of Ilminster - 4 Distinctive widespread use of local Moolham Marlstone as a building material

-- e.
-High quality historic town centre architecture and Market House, although the quality of the public realm is being eroded by the needs of the car - f.
-The Minster tower rising over the town providing a sense of place - g.
-Predominantly small-medium scale buildings, with irregular footprints and twostorey with some three-storey buildings - h.
-Fine door cases and shop fronts - i.
-Varied roofscape, with predominantly pitched roofed buildings - j.
-A variety of treatments to building frontages, including edge of pavement and enclosed front gardens - k.
-Harsh urban environment sometimes provides a harsh contrast with the green setting and edge of Ilminster - I. Open spaces and recreation facilities of exceptional visual appearance - m.
-Poor quality appearance to key road junctions into town.
+- 5 High quality historic town centre architecture and Market House, although the quality of the public realm is being eroded by the needs of the car - 6 The Minster tower rising over the town providing a sense of place - 7 Predominantly small-medium scale buildings, with irregular footprints and twostorey with some three-storey buildings - 8 Fine door cases and shop fronts - 9 Varied roofscape, with predominantly pitched roofed buildings - 10 A variety of treatments to building frontages, including edge of pavement and enclosed front gardens - 11 Harsh urban environment sometimes provides a harsh contrast with the green setting and edge of Ilminster - 12 Open spaces and recreation facilities of exceptional visual appearance - 13 Poor quality appearance to key road junctions into town.